 The braking is handled competently by Magura, with a dual-piston brake on the front for more stopping power and an ample single piston on the rear.

-We found the old Bosch ABS a little cumbersome and pricey but the new Charger 4 has the new and improved Bosch ABS (Anti-lock braking system) option available, which we did not test on this model.
-The pricing of this new system is significantly less and makes it a more attractive option than previously.
+We found the old Bosch ABS a little cumbersome and pricey but the new Charger 4 has the new and improved Bosch ABS 2.0 (Anti-lock braking system) option available, which we did not test on this model.
+The pricing of this new system is significantly less at £373 and makes it a more attractive option than previously.
 ABS could be a useful addition for newer, less confident cyclists but is less useful for those who realise that if they don’t ease off the brakes, they’ll either skid the rear wheel, or they’ll fly over the handlebars.
 Many of us learnt this the hard way as kids!

 THE BOSCH SMART SYSTEM

 Apart from these changes, the ride quality, which is well-balanced and assured, has not changed from the Charger 3.
 If you’re wondering why the Charger 4 was released, I think essentially the answer is the Bosch Smart System.
-When the Smart System was released, it all seemed a bit hasty, the software was glitchy and felt like it had been rushed to market, but a year later, the developers at Bosch have been busy polishing the operational side of the system and adding new features.
+When the Smart System was released, it all seemed a bit hasty, the software was glitchy and felt like it had been rushed to market, but a year and a half later, the developers at Bosch have been busy polishing the operational side of the system and adding new features.

 But I think my favourite piece of software trickery is the Automatic power setting mode.
 Now call me a Luddite but I don’t want to spend the whole of a bike ride distracted by pressing buttons when I can be enjoying the view, feeling the wind and sun on my skin and the blood pumping through my legs.